massalabs/massa/README.md

 us find bugs and improve usability, so it will be rewarded with real Massa on mainnet launch.

-The mechanics of those rewards are described in the [Testnet rules](docs/testnet_rules.md).
+The mechanics of those rewards are described in the [Testnetrules](docs/testnet_rules.md).

 ## Testnet Discussions